 Fences may not be located within a drainage easement or floodway area.
 Fences proposed within the 100 year Flood Plain will require approval of a Flood Plain Development Permit.

-For additional information, please contact the Inspections and Permitting Department at (512) 930-2550 or via email at email@example.com.
+For additional information, please email the Inspections Department at email@example.com.

 A: Residential subdivisions that were platted prior to February 13, 2007, may remove trees without obtaining further approval from the City.

 Residential subdivisions platted after February 13, 2007, and all other properties may not be clear-cut or selectively cleared, or have a Protected or Heritage Tree removed, without first obtaining the necessary approvals from the City.
-To read more about heritage trees, please visit https://udc.georgetown.org/unified-development-code/, chapter 7.
+To read more about heritage trees, please visit Chapter 8 of the UDC

 A: All messages or advertising on fences or walls are considered signage and thus are not allowed on fences unless permitted in accordance with Chapter 10, Sign Standards, of the UDC.

 Walls or other fencing proposed to be located near a public utility easement or buried or above-ground utility equipment that are made up of masonry or a similar product and containing a poured foundation may require a License to Encroach pursuant to Section 3.21.
-For additional information, please contact the Inspections and Permitting Department at (512) 930-2550
+Click here for License to Encroach information

 A: Temporary fences are permitted subject to the issuance of a Fence Permit.
 However, temporary fences for a site with an active Building Permit, Storm water Permit, or part of a roadway construction project are allowed without a Fence Permit.
 This type of temporary fence must be removed at the expiration of such Permit or the conclusion of construction, whichever occurs first.